eudoxia0/corvus/docs/introduction.rst

 Anti-Features
 =============

-The following will never be implemented:
+The following will never be required:

 * Garbage Collection.
 * Exceptions.